fivann/devops/docker/containersBasics.md

 This will mount the damaged system's root partition at /mnt and then chroot into it.
 You can then use standard Linux commands to repair the system from within the chroot environment.

+### LINUX NAMESPACES

+#### User namespace:
+User namespaces isolate user and group IDs, which can prevent privilege escalation attacks by limiting the impact of a compromised process.
+With user namespaces, a process can have different UID/GID mappings inside and outside the namespace, allowing it to have different levels of privileges.

+#### IPC namespace:
+IPC namespaces isolate interprocess communication (IPC) resources, such as System V IPC and POSIX message queues.
+This allows processes to have independent sets of IPC resources, which can improve security and prevent resource conflicts.

+#### UTS namespace:
+UTS namespaces isolate the hostname and domain name of the system, allowing different processes to have different names inside and outside the namespace.
+This can be useful for running multiple instances of a service on the same machine, or for testing network applications.

+#### Mount namespace:
+Mount namespaces isolate the mount points and file systems seen by a process, allowing different processes to have independent views of the file system.
+This can be used to create sandboxed environments with restricted file system access, or to allow different processes to use different versions of a shared library.

+#### PID namespace:
+PID namespaces isolate process IDs, allowing different processes to have different PIDs inside and outside the namespace.
+This can be useful for managing process trees, allowing a process to see only its own children and preventing it from affecting other processes.

+#### Network namespace:
+Network namespaces isolate network interfaces, routing tables, and other network-related resources, allowing different processes to have independent network stacks.
+This can be used to create virtualized network environments, such as containers or VPNs, or to prevent network conflicts between processes.

+#### Cgroups (short for "control groups")
+are a feature in the Linux kernel that allow for fine-grained resource limiting and prioritization of processes and process groups.

+Cgroups can be used to control and limit the usage of system resources such as CPU, memory, disk I/O, and network bandwidth by individual processes or groups of processes.
+This can be useful for managing resource-intensive workloads, enforcing system-wide resource allocation policies, and preventing one process from monopolizing system resources and negatively impacting the performance of other processes.

+In addition to resource limiting, cgroups can also be used for monitoring, accounting, and controlling access to system resources.
+Cgroups can also be used in conjunction with other Linux kernel features such as namespaces and containers to provide further isolation and control over system resources.